wrbaldwin/da-week/Labs/Analyzing-Data-Streams.md

 ![Image of](https://github.com/wrbaldwin/da-week/blob/master/Labs/img/ads/image001.jpg)

 ## Download Lab Files
-Download the lab files to your machine from here https://github.com/wrbaldwin/da-week/tree/master/Labs/Analyzing-Data-Streams-Lab-Files.
-You will be using them in different steps in the lab.
+Download the zip file to your machine from here https://github.com/wrbaldwin/da-week/blob/master/Labs/Analyzing-Data-Streams-Lab-Files/AnalyzingDataStreams_Lab_Files.zip.

+The zip has three files you will be using in different steps in the lab:

 Kinesis_Pre_Lab.json: CloudFormation template